This page features resources of particular interest for students. More information will be added to this page throughout the 2020-21 academic year.

 For the sake of individuals and the entire Meredith community, students must report their exposure to a known COVID positive or if they have symptoms to Student Health immediately.
 Reports of student exposures should be made via email to firstname.lastname@example.org.
 Not reporting is a violation of Meredith's community standards.

 Students, as well as employees, are asked to follow Community Standards that have been established to help prevent the spread of COVID-19 at Meredith.
 These include requirements regarding COVID reporting, face coverings, cleaning, and hygiene.
 Review the student-focused Community Standards document for details on reporting and disciplinary processes.
+In addition to the Community Standards that are communicated by the College, students, faculty, staff, and visitors should also be attentive to local and state regulations and ordinances in place to limit the spread of COVID-19.
+Follow all campus requirements for COVID-19 testing if planning to come to campus.

 Staying Strong Pledge